Draghi ties Lagarde's hands with promise of indefinite stimulus

 The ECB’s decision triggered a rally in euro zone bonds that will cut the cost of borrowing across the 19 countries that use the euro.
 The single currency itself firmed a touch after wild price swings during Draghi’s news conference.

-A simple rate cut would have increased the cost to commercial banks of parking their more than 1 trillion euros worth of excess reserves at the ECB, a dangerous move since banks transmit the bulk of its policy to the real economy.
+A simple rate cut would have increased the cost to commercial banks of parking their more than 1 trillion euros worth of excess reserves safely at the ECB, a dangerous move since banks transmit the bulk of its policy to the real economy.

-To offset that burden, the ECB promised even cheaper long-term funding and said it would introduce a multi-tier deposit rate to shield them from part of the ECB’s punitive charge.
+To offset that burden, the ECB promised even cheaper long-term funding and said it would introduce a multi-tier deposit rate to shield them from some of the charge.
 That could leave lenders about 2 billions of euros a year better off than previously, according to some estimates.

+Yet the size and design of the scheme underwhelmed bankers whose own loans are being offered at rock-bottom rates.

+“Even if the tiered interest rate introduced today provides some relief, European banks will continue to have to pay billions to the ECB every year as some sort of penalty charge tax,” Hans-Walter Peters, president of the German banking association, said.

 Euro zone stocks were little changed on Thursday, however, highlighting investors’ doubts about the effectiveness of ECB policy, which can only prop up domestic confidence, not deliver a U.S.-China trade deal or seal a Brexit agreement.